nychealth/coronavirus-data/README.md

 - Increasing instances of screening programs further impact the generalizability of all testing data, as screening programs influence who and how many people are tested over time.
 Examples of screening programs in NYC include: employers screening their employees (e.g., hospitals), and long-term care facility screening of residents and employees.

 - These data are based on electronic laboratory reports, which often lack information on demographic and clinical characteristics of interest, such as race and ethnicity, co-occurring medical conditions, presence and onset date of COVID-19 symptoms, reason for testing, and occupation.

-- Antibody testing started to become more widely available in NYC in April 2020.
-Cumulative data include all antibody tests with a specimen collection date after March 3, 2020, and data reported by week include tests conducted starting on April 5, 2020.

-- Antigen testing started to become more widely available in NYC in October 2020.
-The Health Department consistently receives electronic reports *only* for COVID-19 tests that are conducted in laboratories.
-Tests that are conducted at-home or at point-of-care (e.g., antigen tests) may not be reported to the Health Department, especially if the test result is negative, and therefore, data related to antigen testing should be interpreted with caution.

 ### Calculation of percent positivity